State mapmaker brings creativity, whimsy to Ohio road maps

-COLUMBUS, Ohio (AP) — If your summer travel plans involve traveling through Ohio and you’re still a fan of paper maps, it’s time you meet Bruce Hull.
+COLUMBUS, Ohio (AP) — If your summer travel plans involve traveling through Ohio and you’re still a fan of paper maps, it’s time you met Bruce Hull.

-He’s the guy who’s been injecting visual flare, handy information and a hidden bit of his own family history into Ohio’s road maps for almost two decades.
+He’s the guy who’s been injecting visual flair, handy information and a hidden bit of his own family history into Ohio’s road maps for almost two decades.
 Hull’s artistry has appeared on millions of maps helping drivers navigate the state, which has the nation’s busiest highway system after California, Texas and Florida.

 As a layout design artist with the Ohio Department of Transportation since 1989, Hull has creative control over the map’s look and feel.
 He selects the images, the design, the paper, even the type of fold that’s used.